AbiAjayi/Manufacturing-Downtime/README.md

 2. Evaluate Operator Performance: Identify underperforming operators and analyze whether there is a correlation between operator experience and downtime or production delays.
 3. Analyze Downtime Factors: Identify and categorize the leading causes of downtime (e.g., mechanical failures, maintenance issues, material shortages, or operator errors) to prioritize corrective actions.
 4. Investigate Operator Error Trends: Determine if certain operators are prone to specific errors and provide targeted training or process improvements to reduce mistakes.

+### Data Source
+The primary data set used for this analysis is an Excel file containing detailed information about a soda manufacturing downtime details which include different varaibles such as the operators, factors leading to their downtime, their start and end time and their batches of production.

 ### Solutions Delivered
-STEP 1: Created a mock up question that the dashboard will be answering
+Created a mock up question that the dashboard will be answering
 1. What's the current line efficiency? (total time / min time)
 2. Are any operators underperforming?
 3. What are the leading factors for downtime?
 4. Do any operators struggle with types of operator error?

-STEP 2: Accessed data for quality and completeness in preparation for analysis

 ### Exploratory Data Analysis with SQL